signum-network/CIPs/SIP/sip-40.md

 Method hash to c all : 1966889121029848432
 No arguments within the call.
 The Signa amount send with the tranaction is equal the offer price.

-### Cacnel an offer
+### Cancel an offer
 This allows the current maker of the offer to cancel its offer and get refunded.
-Only when the sender of the trandaction is equal to the current offer owner it will be executed.
+Only when the sender of the transaction is equal to the current offer owner it will be executed.
 A message to trackOfferRemoved account will be send.

     public void cancelOffer() {